AhmedMousa-ag/ML_Papers_Under_5_Minuts/Production/Monitoring and explainability of models in production.md

 # Spotlight

-Authors spot light on the curability of provisioning ML models, where they discuess key ares including *model performance*, *data monitoring*, *detecting outlier drifts*, and *model explain-ability* as well as open source solutions.
+Authors spot light on the cruciality of provisioning ML models, where they discuess key areas including *model performance*, *data monitoring*, *detecting outlier drifts*, and *model explain-ability* as well as open source solutions.
 ## Challenges

 * Design systems that monitor live deployments and take action or raise alerts when events impacts model performance.